 And then you’ll get to the tasting room, where your guide will most likely make some joke about the hidden entrance disguised as a giant barrel (they have a great sense of humor).

 The tasting seemed to favor quantity over quality.
-We had a boring, slightly floral Sauvignon Blanc, and mediocre Merlot that smells like damp barrel, both served in carafes with the implication that we could have as much of them as we wanted.
-There was also a nondescript oxidized dessert wine, a blend of Aligote and Muscat from 2005.
-If shell out more money, the staff will open the “better” wines from the Golden Collection, while fiddlers will execute your favorite tunes (we asked for sad Slavic songs).
+We had a boring, slightly floral Sauvignon Blanc, and mediocre Merlot that smelled like damp barrel, both served in carafes with the implication that we could have as much as we wanted.
+There was also a nondescript, oxidized dessert wine, a blend of Aligote and Muscat from 2005.
+If you shell out more money, the staff will open the “better” wines from the Golden Collection, while fiddlers will execute your favorite tunes (we asked for sad Slavic songs).
 So we tried a 1987 Codru, a blend of Cabernet and Merlot that spent 13 years in barrels and 13 more years in a bottle, all just to end up being an OK but over-aged wine.

 The tour ends with a visit to the store, with its lovely grape-shaped clusters of light bulbs on the ceiling.
 You’ll probably want to skip the wines you tasted, but the sparkling wines have certain redeeming qualities….
 More on this in Part 2!
-But first, check out the following video for a complete visit to Mileştii Mici condensed in 10 minutes.
+But first, check out the following video for a complete visit to Mileştii Mici condensed into 10 minutes.
 It’s in Moldovan, but you can just enjoy the images.